- 8 hrs ago Katrina Kaif, Deepika Padukone, And Other Best And Worst Dressed Celebs Of This Week

 In monotheistic religions like Christianity, Islam and Judaism, there is one special holy day in the week.

 In Christianity and Judaism, both of which are Abrahamic religions, Sunday is the day of Sabbath or rest.
-It is the day when Christians go to Church.
+It is the day when Christians go to church.
 Similarly in Islam, Friday is the day for prayer and festivities.
-In many Islamic countries, Friday is set as weekly off.
+In many Islamic countries, Friday is set as weekly off, generally combined with a Thursday or a Saturday.
 It is the first day of the week in these Islamic countries.
 However, very few people know the spiritual significance of Friday in Islam.